Ghislaine Maxwell branded a ‘monster’ by victims in sentencing impact statements

 The socialite is facing 55 years in prison when she is sentenced on Tuesday

-Victims of Ghislaine Maxwell have branded her a “monster” and accused her of “opening the door to hell” by introducing them to paedophile Jeffrey Epstein in impact statements submitted to the court before her sentencing.
+Victims of Ghislaine Maxwell branded her a “monster” and accused her of “opening the door to hell” by introducing them to paedophile Jeffrey Epstein in impact statements submitted to the court for her sentencing.

-The socialite is facing 55 years in prison when she is sentenced on Tuesday (28 June) after she was convicted in December of five charges, including sex trafficking minors for sexual encounters with disgraced financier Epstein.
+The 60-year-old socialite was sentenced to 20 years in prison on Tuesday (28 June) after she was convicted in December of five charges, including sex trafficking minors for sexual encounters with disgraced financier Epstein.

-Victims of the 60-year-old are set to tell the court in the Southern District of New York of her “relentless and insatiable drive to meet the sexual needs of Epstein” and their “retraumatisation” over having to give evidence during the trial.
+In their remarks to the court, Maxwell’s victims told of her “relentless and insatiable drive to meet the sexual needs of Epstein” and their “retraumatisation” over having to give evidence during the trial.

-Despite not being part of the indictment, the victim impact statement of Prince Andrew’s accuser, Virginia Giuffre, is due to be read to the court where she says Maxwell “opened the door to hell” so she could be abused by Epstein.
-The Duke of York has consistently denied Ms Giuffre’s allegations.
+Four victims - Annie Farmer, Elizabeth Stein, Sarah Ransome and Kate - appeared at the sentencing hearing in person to read portions of their statements.
+Virginia Giuffre, one of the most high-profile accusers whose claims were not part of the indictment, was not present at the hearing but part of her statement was read by her lawyer.

 Virginia Giuffre